 b) payment of application fee.

-(10) The University Doctoral Council (EDT) decides upon the award of PhD training places to individual applicants by taking into consideration both the proposals (rank order of candidates) submitted by the entrance panel(s) of each DI and the following factors: the total number of students that may be enrolled, the maximum number of students determined in the specialised fields of PhD studies; furthermore by the number of potential Hungarian state scholarships at the disposal and the minimum points defined by the Act on Higher Education (Nftv.).
+(10) The University Doctoral Council (EDT) decides upon the award of PhD training places to individual applicants by taking into consideration both the proposals (rank order of candidates) submitted by the entrance panel(s) of each DI and the following factors: the total number of students that may be enrolled, the maximum number of students determined in the specialised fields of PhD studies; furthermore by the number of potential Hungarian state scholarships at the disposal.
 The University Doctoral Council (EDT) must justify any deviation from the rank order submitted by the entrance panel of each DI.
 Occasional extra entrance interviews may be organised.
 The decision of the University Doctoral Council (EDT) can be contested by submitting an appeal to the University Committee of Appeals according to the remedial regulatory procedure outlined in Part III.
 7. of the Organisational and Operational Regulations of the University.

 (11) The distribution of scholarship places amongst Departmental Doctoral Schools (DIs) and the acceptance of self-financing/fee-paying students are decided by the University Doctoral Council (EDT) based on the previous scientific training performance of the Departmental Doctoral Schools (DIs).